 \subsection{Exterior algebras on $A_n$ and preprojective algebras}

-The preprojective algebra of a graph is just the path algebra of the graph viewed as bidirected (each edge is viewed as a pair of arrows, one in each direction).
-For the Dynkin graph of type $A_n$ with nodes numbered in order $1,2,\cdots, n$ we denote the edges
+The preprojective algebra of a graph is a quotient of the path algebra of the graph viewed as bidirected (each edge is viewed as a pair of arrows, one in each direction).
+For the Dynkin graph of type $A_n$ with nodes numbered in order $1,2,\cdots, n$, we denote the edges

-The minus sign is not used here in the maths literature (we call it $a_i'$), but the sign just amounts to a different normalisation and is needed for our exterior algebras to become $*$-exterior algebras when working over $\C$.
+In the maths literature, the notation $a_i^*$ is used for what we denote $a_i'$; the two differ by a sign which just amounts to a different normalisation but is needed for our exterior algebras to become $*$-exterior algebras when working over $\C$.
 We also denote by $\delta_i$ the Kronecker $\delta$-functions at the nodes.
 The path algebra then has the relations that all products of these generators are zero except

 The dimension of the path algebra in degree 0 is $n$ with basis $\delta_i$.
 In degree 1 it is $2(n-1)$-dimensional with basis $a_i,a_i'$ and in degree 2 it is $2(2n-3)$-dimensional with basis $a_ia_{i+1},a_{i+1}'a_i'$ for $i=1,\cdots,n-2$ and $a_ia_i', a_i'a_i $ for $i=1,\cdots,n-1$.